 The Animal Health division of ICON has broad capabilities in clinical research for the development of drugs, vaccines, and devices for the global animal health industry.
-The combination of expertise and geographical reach puts ICON in the top tier of animal CROs globally.
+The combination of expertise and geographical reach puts us in the top tier of animal CROs globally.
 This group has been dedicated to animal health clinical research for over 10 years and has experience in all target species and all major pharmacological classes.
-Capabilities include: Complete clinical project management, contract monitoring, data management, statistical analysis, quality assurance services, final study reports, development consulting and post-marketing survey management.
+Capabilities include: complete clinical project management; contract monitoring; data management; statistical analysis; quality assurance services; final study reports; development consulting; and post-marketing survey management.